 Be nice.
 Or else.

-Designer Joined almost 5 years ago via an invitation from Alvaro N.
+Designer Joined about 5 years ago via an invitation from Alvaro N.

 The way the John Lewis logo looks on the mobile website is really awkward.
 The word "Partners" ends up microscopic.
 Upon scroll, the logo changes to an abstract stripe pattern, which looks nicer and more modern.
 One thing I would've liked to have seen here, is more consideration to how the logo will look in edge case contexts.

 Thanks!
 It's small and dumb, but I thought it was pretty cool.